aaltsys/doc-develop/3_learn/06_considerations.rst

 before file or directory operations.

 Some popular test logic operators for files are shown below.
-See :ref:`test-file` for a detailed list.
+See :ref:`compare-file` for a detailed list.

 +-------------+------------------------------------------------+
 | Test        | File condition which returns true              |